In the guide below, we discuss the world’s coal resources and reserves.

 The total amount of coal resources left seem to be significantly higher than the total amount of coal reserves left.

-From 2010 to 2020, world proven coal reserves have increased
+Between the years 2010 and 2020, total world proven coal reserves have increased

-A distinction should also be made about the different types of coal, and how much of each are left.
+A distinction should also be made about the different types of coal, and how much of each are left – these totals can be different to the overall coal totals.

 Total Resources